SLVS582K April 2006 – December 2024 LP2950 , LP2951

 Equation 5.
 TJ = TA + (RθJA × PD)

 Thermal resistance (RθJA) is highly dependent on the heat-spreading capability built into the particular PCB design, and therefore varies according to the total copper area, copper weight, and location of the planes.
-The junction-to-ambient thermal resistance listed in the Section 5.4 table is determined by the JEDEC standard PCB and copper-spreading area, and is used as a relative measure of package thermal performance.
+The junction-to-ambient thermal resistance listed in the Section 5.4 table is determined by the JEDEC standard PCB and copper-spreading area.
+This thermal resistance is used as a relative measure of package thermal performance.